Showing posts with label Permanent Vs. Temporary Disability Certificate. Show all posts

 Wednesday, December 1, 2021

-Temporary Disability Certificate subsumes the requirement of " long- term impairment", hence eligible to reservation in education under section 32 of RPWD Act.
+Temporary Disability Certificate subsumes the requirement of " long- term impairment" - can't be used to deny reservation benefits under RPWD Act

 Court: Delhi High Court